fl101/awardfares-blog/_posts/2023-10-19-how-to-find-cheap-award-flights.md

 Once you have identified the flights you want (or built an itinerary using our Journey Planner), go to the airline's website and make the booking.
 Remember that some of these itineraries are not bookable online for specific programs (e.g., mixed-cabin awards on SAS EuroBonus).
 In those situations, you will need to call their service center.

-Rest assured that **if you see the seat available in AwardFares**, the availability is there.
-We rarely have accuracy issues with the seat inventory.

 ## How To Determine If You Are Getting A Good Redemption? {#eval}